moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/powerbi/index.md

 # Integrate semantic model with Power BI

+!!! info "Overview"
     In this guide, you will learn how to integrate a Data Product with Power BI and activate it to build rich, interactive dashboards.

 ### **Prerequesite**